yordan-kanchelov/pixi-typescript-boilerplate/README.md

 `rm -r -force ./pixi-typescript-boilerplate/.git`

 ## Commands:

--   `npm run build ` - will build & then uglify the output
+-   `npm run build` - starts build procedure
--  ` npm run watch` - will start tsc watcher & live server for better developing experience
+-   `npm run dev` - start watching for files and open server

 For vscode users - ctrl ( or ⌘ ) + shift + b will run the watch build as its set as default vscode task